 Will we meet to discuss the book?

 But you don't have to wait until the end of the month to gather with other book club members.
-Local Master Gardener volunteers, friends, and neighbors may enjoy reading the book and discussing together all month long.
+Local Master Gardener Volunteers, naturalists, friends, and neighbors may enjoy reading the book and discussing together all month long.
 We encourage local groups of readers to meet up virtually when meeting in person is difficult.
 Consider using social media platforms, Zoom, Skype, or making a phone call.